Site logo

 Step into the heroic story of Mexico’s Independence and experience a Mexican Pueblo Mágico (Magical Town) rich in history and radiating with charm.

-Of all the 46 municipalities in the state of Guanajuato, this is perhaps the one which witnessed the largest amount of dreams and struggles, ever since the days it was known as “Cocomacán”, meaning “place where turtle doves are hunted”; to the conquest and declaration of the nation’s autonomy, until it was finally established as the epicenter for the dawning of the Mexico we know today.
+Of all the 46 municipalities in the state of Guanajuato, Dolores Hidalgo is perhaps the one which witnessed the largest amount of dreams and struggles, ever since the days it was known as “Cocomacán”, meaning “place where turtle doves are hunted”; to the conquest and declaration of the nation’s autonomy, until it was finally established as the epicenter for the dawning of the Mexico we know today.

 The first stone of the Iglesia de Dolores (Dolores Church), a site which would subsequently play a leading role, was laid a whole century before the cry of Independence was uttered.
 It took almost 70 years to build, which was perhaps a foreshadow to its future importance as an example of Baroque architecture, and above all as a heroic setting.

-Gastronomy that enriches your palate Although it seems like nothing is really happening in the streets and surroundings, there’s in fact a lot going on.
+Although it seems like nothing is really happening in the streets and surroundings, there’s in fact a lot going on.
 To the delight of tourists, dishes and ingredients such as mole and avocado have been turned into ice cream sold in the Plaza Principal (Main Square), where a weekend atmosphere breathes every day.

 Students sit on the benches to go over their notes, while the smell of pork rind in salsa roja (red sauce) revives the appetite of even those who have only just eaten.
 With as many museums as restaurants and cantinas, this Pueblo Mágico has it all; your only dilemma will be deciding where to start.